AssassinUKG/Password-Manager/README.md

 ### Usage

-Add a url to the url field, add your username for the site and either genetrate a password or use your own.
+Add a url to the url field, add your username for the site and either generate a password or use your own.

 ### Features